Email FacebookTwitterMenu burgerClose thin

 A trust is a legal document that passes assets to a beneficiary.
 Unlike a will, trusts can have conditions attached to the bequest, such as disbursing the funds over time or after the beneficiary reaches a certain age.
 Trusts can be revocable, which means you can change your mind, or irrevocable, which means you can’t.

 There are tax advantages to irrevocable trusts for estates over a certain size.
 Trusts also have the advantage of not usually being subject to probate court.
-While perfectly legal and sound, trusts can be done DIY.
-The many options, however, mean you need to do some serious homework before you proceed.
+While perfectly legal and sound to create a trust without the help of a lawyer, it’s not advised unless your estate is very straightforward.

-For most people, that homework is going to prove to time-intensive and detail-oriented to do correctly, which can have big consequences in the long run.
+For most people, that homework to set up a trust is going to be too time-intensive and detailed to do correctly, which can have big consequences in the long run.
 Once again, the best course of action is likely to get help from a professional to establish trust and place the correct assets in them.

 Other Dangers of DIY Estate Planning